bharathsudharsan/Alexa-Smart-Speaker/README.md

 # Alexa-Smart-Speaker brief description

+Repo under construction.
+Will provide the scripts and video demonstration soon.

     A modern Smart-speaker with an advanced microphone array, camera module interfaced with Pi capable of performing AI-based tasks

     This Smart Speaker is capable of performing Facial Recognition used for Biometrics based Speaker System wakeup in addition to   calling out the Alexa wake-word.